LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/hashing-passwords/_index.md

 |-------------|----------------------------------------|
 | tswizzle_fan | bd62d7e13ef465fa705f30de198ba0cb       |

 This is very secure.
 Even if somebody breaks into the database and finds Jamie's info, they will not be able to log in.
-Since we used a hash function, the hacker will have a very hard time turning the hash into a password (see [property 2]({{< relref "#hash-properties" >}})).
+Since we used a hash function, the hacker will have a very hard time turning the hash into a password (see [property 2]({{< relref "#hash-properties" >}}) above).

 We can still authenticate Jamie, however.
 When they come to our site to log in, they will submit a username and password.
 Let's call the password value `submittedPassword`.
 Some basic logic will allow us to determine, with an *extremely* high rate of probability, whether or not the pair is valid.